-As the son of communist refugees, Andy Ngo is no stranger to the dangers of that political ideology.
+As the son of refugees from communism, Andy Ngo is no stranger to the dangers of that political ideology.
 The Portland-based journalist, known for covering Antifa—the term used to describe anti-facists who generally wear masks and often are associated with violence and destruction—was hospitalized last month after being physically attacked by masked agitators.
 Read his interview, posted below, or listen on the podcast, to learn what he thinks about Antifa:

 We also cover these stories: